 Experienced travellers in particular will enjoy unravelling the city’s secrets and basking in the east-meets-west vibe.

-Emily Lush is the founder of Wander-Lush, a culture-focused travel blog and the internet’s most comprehensive resource for travel in Georgia.
+Guest Contribution by Emily Lush.
+Emily is the founder of Wander-Lush, a culture-focused travel blog and the internet’s most comprehensive resource for travel in Georgia.
 She is currently based in Kutaisi.
 Follow her on Facebook and Instagram for more.
 All photos by Emily Lush.